edgexfoundry/edgex-docs/docs_src/design/adr/0019-Service-List.md

 - The user interface needs to know which services, specifically device and application services, are available in order to provide interaction with those services, and potentially to display some metrics on operational services.
 - The CLI needs to know which services are operational (for some interaction) and which device services and application services to include in start/stop operations.
 - Security proxy setup requires a lot of services for which a reverse proxy route should be established.
 This is a subset of the full list of EdgeX services.
+- Core Metadata must maintain a list of device-type services.
+This list is used to validate device additions (i.e., any new device definition must include a valid named device service which it is going to be associated with).
+This list is also used when routing commands (via core command) to the appropriate device service.

 In the future, there may be other internal or 3rd party needs to what services comprise an EdgeX deployment.